New Guinea Volunteer Rifles: Re-establishment

 In the years immediately following the war the Australian Army considered re-establishing a military presence in PNG, although there was some opposition among the colonial administration and white settlers to the raising of native units, echoing previous concerns.
 As an interim measure, the re-establishment of the NGVR was approved in July 1949, re-forming as a whites-only reserve unit of the Citizen Military Forces (CMF).
 Volunteers were first called for in September 1950, with initial arrangements for the new unit begun by Lieutenant Colonel N.R.
 McLeod.
 Later, two non-commissioned officers arrived from Northern Command in October 1950, forming part of a small regular cadre which would support the administration of the unit and assist with its training.
 In February 1951 a small group of Australian officers and non-commissioned officers arrived to assist with raising the unit, and the re-raising of the Pacific Islands Regiment (PIR).
 The unit was subsequently raised as the Papua New Guinea Volunteer Rifles (PNGVR) on 16 March 1951, with the enlistment of the first recruits beginning in Port Moresby soon after.

 The PNGVR was intended to maintain sub-units capable of providing advice on topography, native customs and personalities, provision of guides and interpreters, and assistance in the organisation and training of irregular native forces.
 The unit would also form the basis for the future expansion of forces in PNG if required, and be of limited assistance to civic action projects.
 It would also provide detachments to protect vulnerable points and counter small-scale raids, and be capable of being used in border-type or counter-insurgency operations in support of regular forces following further training.
 The initial recruits were Australians, most of whom had served as officers or non-commissioned officers during the war.
-The first resident commanding officer was Lieutenant Colonel E.F.
-Madden.
+The first resident commanding officer was Lieutenant Colonel N.P.
+Maddern.
 Conditions of service were the same as for CMF units in Australia, while PNGVR members were paid the same as their Australian Regular Army (ARA) counterparts.
 Recruits were required to complete 12 days home training and a camp of 14 days each year, but could also undertake additional training periods if they wished.